GitauHarrison/notes/databases/joined_table_inheritance.md

 In single and joined table inheritance, only the columns local to `User` will be present in the SELECT statement.
 It is possible to get back instances of `Student`, `Teacher`, and `Parent` but they will not have the additional attributes loaded until we first access them, at which a point a lazy load is emitted.
 If we want to refer to columns mapped to `Student` or `Teacher` in our query that's against `User`, these columns are not directly available in both the single and joined table inheritance cases.
 This is because the `User` entity does not refer to these columns.

-To solve this issues, the `with_polymorphic()` function provides a special `AliasedClass` that represents a range of columns across subclasses.
+To solve these issues, the `with_polymorphic()` function provides a special `AliasedClass` that represents a range of columns across subclasses.
 This object can be used in a query like any other alias.
 When querried, it represents all the columns present in classes given.

 ```python